ken-power/SensorFusionND-3D-Object-Tracking/README.md

 > "_There is currently no satisfying way to compute an automotive collision probability over a time period: there is a heuristic proposal to pick the maximal collision probability over that period as the collision probability for that time period [Jansson, et al. 2008], and there are calculations relying on strong assumptions (e. g. constant velocity models) that directly compute the collision probability over a time period [Nordlund et al, 2008]._"

 As noted earlier, the TTC calculations in this project use the constant-velocity model as opposed to a constant-acceleration model.
-In a real road traffic scenario both the measuring vehicle and the preceding vehicle accelerate an decelerate non-uniformly, and this affects the accuracy of TTC calculations.
+In a real road traffic scenario both the measuring vehicle and the preceding vehicle accelerate and decelerate non-uniformly, and this affects the accuracy of TTC calculations.

 # Building and Running the Project